-Sam Fankhauser, professor of climate economics and policy at the University of Oxford, tells ITV News: “If you want to curtail temperature rises, you do need that net zero balance at some point.”
+Sam Fankhauser, professor of climate economics and policy at the University of Oxford, told ITV News: "If you want to curtail temperature rises, you do need that net zero balance at some point."

-An increase of 1C may not sound like much, but we are already starting to see the devastating effects of global warming, with the melting of Polar ice, rising sea levels, animal species going extinct and more extreme weather conditions leading to floods, droughts, hurricanes and typhoons.
+An increase of 1.15C may not sound like much, but we are already starting to see the devastating effects of global warming, with rising sea levels, animal species going extinct and more extreme weather conditions leading to floods, droughts, hurricanes and typhoons.

 As the Earth’s temperature continues to increase, these effects will only worsen, putting humans and the Earth’s rich biodiversity at severe risk.

-The IPCC said the Paris Climate pledge of keeping global temperatures well below 2C will be broken this century unless all countries work quickly to make huge carbon emission cuts – and this is where net zero targets step in.
+The Intergovernmental Panel on Climate Change (IPCC) said the Paris Climate pledge of keeping global temperatures well below 2C will be broken this century unless all countries work quickly to make huge carbon emission cuts - and this is where net zero targets step in.

-How is net zero achieved and how is the UK aiming to achieve it?
+How is net zero achieved and how has the UK said it wants to achieve it?